paul-rogers/Drill-jig/jig-distro/src/assemble/docs/wire-protocol.md

 # Jig Wire Protocol

-The Jig wire protocol is purpose-designed to achive a number of goals:
+The Jig wire protocol is purpose-designed to achieve a number of goals:

 1. Versioned.
 2. Language independent.
 3. Efficient.
-4. Simple to implement on a client.
+4. Simple to implement in a client.
 5. Synchronous.

-The format is a binary.
+The format is binary.
 At present it is a combination of an ad-hoc binary protocol along with Protobuf-format messages and responses for most operations.
 However, row and schema messages are custom-designed to exploit knowledge of the data to reduce message size.

 ## Caveats

-This is a work in progress.
+Both this document and the protocol itself is a work in progress.
 Be suspicious of details such as data types.

 ## Basics

 The Jig protocol is a simple request/response mechanism.
-Each request represents some specific client action, though some of the actions are implicit (such as log in.)
+Each request represents some specific client action.
+Most messages represent Jig API-level operations, though some are at a lower level (such as log in.)
 The client sends a request and waits for the response.

+All numbers are big-endian.
+In fact, the numeric compression depends on the big-endian representation.

 ## Session Initiation